overlay-market/OIPs/OIPS/oip-1.md

 #### Monetary Policy
 Overlay's monetary policy relies on revenues from trading fees charged when a user of the protocol builds or unwinds a position on a data stream.
 A portion of these fees would be burned upon trade execution to help manage currency supply.
 The rest would be sent to a community governed treasury.

-Overlay’s community governed treasury would pass through these trading fees to incentivize spot market liquidity providers (LPs), governance participants, and insurance fund providers as compensation for each of their services.
+Overlay’s community governed treasury would pass through these trading fees to incentivize spot market liquidity providers (LPs), insurance fund providers, and a community operations fund as compensation for each of their services.

-The following is a high-level overview for each of the roles:
+The following is a high-level overview for the roles of each of the core participants supporting the protocol:

 - **Spot Market LPs:** enable traders to swap OVL for ETH to enter/exit the Overlay system.
 LPs stake their spot OVL-ETH LP tokens in the treasury contract to earn yield in OVL.

 - **Governance Participants:** determine the risk/reward parameters of and markets offered by the protocol to ensure the Overlay system remains useful over time.
-Governance participants stake OVL or OVL-ETH LP tokens in the treasury contract to earn yield in OVL.
+Governance participants will vote off-chain at launch with 1:1 votes for every OVL held and 2:1 votes for every OVL-ETH LP token held.

 - **Insurance Fund Providers:** backstop the protocol by locking up collateral for a governance-determined set amount of time, with an auction-and-burn mechanism in the event of any unanticipated excessive increase in the currency supply.
 Insurance fund providers can stake e.g., ETH, DAI, YFI, AAVE-ETH LP, OVL-ETH LP, etc. in the treasury contract to earn yield in OVL, with downside risk of collateral loss.
 They also receive rights to a portion of the margin from liquidated positions to compensate them for the additional risk taken.

+- **Community Operations Fund:** develop the protocol (e.g. build new contracts, admin, community services) and help it grow sustainably.
+A portion of pass-through trading fees in OVL would be sent to this community multi-sig with governance votes determining how best to spend funds to promote the growth of the Overlay protocol and its ecosystem.

 OVL would act as a governance token for all decisions to adjust the system itself, giving even more weight and "skin in the game" to successful traders and liquidity providers.